Financial Aid Information

 - Must be a U.S. citizen or eligible non-citizen

-- Must be admitted to an eligible degree program
+- Must be admitted and enrolled in an eligible program of study - degree seeking program

-- Must be enrolled at least half-time student for most programs
+- Must be enrolled at least half-time for most programs

 - Register with the Selective Service if required to do so